vikas924/oop-school-library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Morsecode with Ruby <a name="about-project"></a>
+# 📖 School Library <a name="about-project"></a>

-Morsecode with Ruby Project is a project solve the morsecode challenge using ruby language .
+School Library is a Ruby app with classes for students and teachers, implementing encapsulation and inheritance, and enabling command-line execution.

 ## 🛠 Built With <a name="built-with"></a>